 I have been so busy making mail lately!
 Cutting out little packets of handmade stickers and labels, collecting vintage stamps, hunting for postcards old and new, photocopying old recipes and household tips that once belonged to my great-grandmother, then bundling them all up together in handmade envelopes from old catalogue pages, melting green or red wax over the fold, and sealing them shut with a big, bold N.

-That being said, here's the process of how I personally choose to whip up a batch of mail-art.
+That being said, here's the process of how I personally choose to whip up a batch of mail-art (and if you're new to this blog, samples of the finished products are here).

 * Brown kraft paper * Scissors * Glue-stick * Pencil (I use 2b) * Eraser * Pencil-sharpener * Black felt-tip pen (waterproof) * Watercolour paints * Gouache paints * A variety of watercolour paint-brushes * Postage stamps * "Via Airmail" stickers (if applicable) * Sticky-tape * Washi-tape (optional) * Sealing wax and seal (optional)

-Step 1: I hand-make the envelopes out of brown kraft paper.
+Step 1: Most of the time I hand-make my envelopes out of brown kraft paper.
 To do this, I open up an existing envelope and use it as a template, to trace onto the kraft paper.
 Cut it out, and glue the sides together.
 Use a glue-stick or paste rather than liquid glue, so you don't end up with lumps and bumps in your envelope.

 TIP: I like to make the envelopes so that the rough side is facing outwards, rather than the shiny side, because it takes paint better later on when you come to that